LocationTambon Tha Khae, Thailand

 Lead ArchitectsRakchai Norateedilok

-From the architect.
+Text description provided by the architects.
 After spending over 20 years in the city of Bangkok, the owner decided to move back to her hometown in Phatthalung province southern Thailand and fulfill her wish to create a private space extended from the estate inherited from family.
 The estate which is built decades ago, located in the middle of rubber plantation and has been hosting the family gathering every year.

 The location is surrounded by peaceful rubber plantation in which represents its local agricultural community.
 The area for the new house construction is between the plantation and the old house's kitchen, which usually hosts family activities.
 Therefore, to create a connection between houses and plantation, the new house is designed to encourage the continuity from the old house's kitchen to the plantation scenery through the spacious interior of the new house.